JorgeRiveraMancilla/e-commerce-course-api/README.md

 This project is based on the Udemy course [Learn to build an e-commerce store with .Net, React & Redux](https://www.udemy.com/course/learn-to-build-an-e-commerce-store-with-dotnet-react-redux) by Neil Cummings.

+**Note: This setup is designed for local development environment.**

 ## Technologies & Features